j721/sprint-review-groceries/README.md

 ## Visuals

-**if you would like a drawing of the tables above 👆here is a jamboard I created 😊**
+**if you are a visual learner and would like a drawing of the table connections, here is a jamboard I created 😊 👇**

 https://jamboard.google.com/d/1EPeL3jNxmSHUHQtRLilKbhDPObYGKisniUhq9hYy1uo/edit?usp=sharing